vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 if data.MyTimer.format('dd') >= '31' then screens['Main'].txt31.background = brushes.green end
 {% endhighlight %}

-in the next paragraph we just loop over the whole SAP data set.
-We convert the SAP data value to the curent day by using "string.sub(current['BEGDA'], 7, 9)" and the number of absence days we turn from string to a number: "AbsenceDays = math.tonumber(current['ABWTG'])".
-Then we check for every entry and the day if the number of absence day indicate a severe or minor accident and set the text field color accordingly.
+In the next paragraph, we loop over the entire SAP data set.
+We convert the SAP data value to the current day by using `string.sub(current['BEGDA'], 7, 9)`.
+We turn the number of absence days from string to a number: `AbsenceDays = math.tonumber(current['ABWTG'])`.
+Then, we check for every entry and the day if the number of absence day indicate a severe or minor accident and set the text field color accordingly.
 That's it.

 {% highlight lua %}
 for index = 0, data.SAPAbsenceThisMonth.count - 1 do